JasonDahl/mlzoomcamp-homework/homework-8/README.md

 ![Image: A bumblebee](https://github.com/JasonDahl/mlzoomcamp-homework/blob/main/homework-8/bumble.png)

 ## Dataset and Objective
 The project aims to build an image classification model to differentiate between bees and wasps.
-Utilizing the "Bee or Wasp?" dataset from Kaggle, the notebook explores deep learning techniques, specifically Convolutional Neural Networks (CNNs), using TensorFlow and Keras.
+Utilizing the "Bee or Wasp?" dataset from Kaggle, the notebook explores deep learning techniques, specifically Convolutional Neural Networks (CNNs), using TensorFlow and Keras..

 ## Libraries Utilized
 The notebook employs numpy, pandas, matplotlib, seaborn, and TensorFlow with Keras for data processing, visualization, and model development.